MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Busiest day card.](media/analytics-screen-busiest-day.JPG "Busiest day card")

-**Largest increase in area traffic.** This card highlights the display with the largest increase in area traffic as compared to all other areas over the previous time period.
+**Largest increase in area traffic.** This card highlights the area with the largest increase in area traffic as compared to all other areas over the previous time period.

 ![Largest increase in area traffic card.](media/analytics-screen-largest-increase-display-traffic.JPG "Largest increase in area traffic card")

-**Largest decrease in area traffic.** This card highlights the display with the largest decrease in area traffic as compared to all other areas over the previous time period.
+**Largest decrease in area traffic.** This card highlights the area with the largest decrease in area traffic as compared to all other areas over the previous time period.

 ![Largest decrease in area traffic card.](media/analytics-screen-largest-decrease-display-traffic.JPG "Largest decrease in area traffic card")